pmndrs/zustand/docs/guides/typescript.md

 }
 ```

 Here, `T` is inferred to be a `string` and `E` is inferred to be `unknown`.
 You might want to annotate `E` as `Foo`, because you are certain of the shape of error `doSomething()` would throw.
-However, you can not do that.
+However, you can't do that.
 You can either pass all generics or none.
 Along with annotating `E` as `Foo`, you will also have to annotate `T` as `string` even though it gets inferred anyway.
 The solution is to make a curried version of `withError` that does nothing at runtime.
 Its purpose is to just allow you annotate `E`.

 ```ts
 declare const withError: {